I’m having thoughts of suicide right now.

 After a crisis: I survived a suicide attempt

 If you’re healing from thoughts of suicide or a suicide attempt, there are strategies that can keep you safe.
 You can work with a mental health professional to create a safety plan for yourself.
-You can also visit www.nowmattersnow.org when you are feeling activated or having thoughts of suicide.
+You can visit www.nowmattersnow.org when you are feeling activated or having thoughts of suicide.
+You can also download the Soluna App as a free mental health care resource.
 You can cope with these thoughts.

 You deserve love and care.
 You matter.
 Things will change.
 There are people out there who care and want to help you.